maliMirkec/personal-website/site/portfolio/westwing.md

 sections:
   - type: hero-alpha
     narrow: true
-    src: westwing_erzgqc
+    src: westwing_ykf9yi
     alt: Screenshot of Westwing website.
     width: 759
     height: 459
     left: true
     title: Westwing
     desc: >-
-      Westwing is "curated shoppable magazine", inspiring customers every day with the newest trends, themes, stories, brands and products from the world of Home & Living.
-The website runs on Hexo, Netlify CMS, Netlify, and GitHub.
+      Westwing is the European leader in inspiration-based Home & Living eCommerce.
+They offer their customers carefully selected products from the full range of Home & Living categories in an inspirational environment.
     subtitle: Responsibilities
     desc2: >-
       - Built a static part of the corporate website.